MORNING MASS IN THE CHAPEL OF THE

 In these days of pain and sadness, many hidden problems are coming to the fore.
 In the newspaper today, there is a photo that touches the heart: many homeless people in a city, huddling in a parking lot, under observation… There are so many homeless people today.
 Let us ask Mother Teresa of Calcutta to awaken in us a sense of closeness to the many people, such as the homeless, who in society, in normal life, live hidden from view but whom we see in this way in this moment of crisis.

-Those who cannot receive communion can now make spiritual communion:
+Those who cannot receive communion can now make a spiritual communion:

 My Jesus, I believe that You are present in the Most Blessed Sacrament.
 I love you above all things, and I desire to receive You into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace You as if you were already there, and I unite myself wholly to You.
 Never permit me to be separated from You.